rjmackay/rjmackay.github.com/_drafts/this-week-5.md

 ### Getting satisfaction in open-ended work

 I changed roles in January from a management role to a developer role.
-In part I wanted to learn and grow my technical skills again.
-On the other side I just wanted to feel like I'd done something at the end of each day.
+Partly because I wanted to learn and grow my technical skills again.
+But also I just wanted to feel like I'd done something at the end of each day.

 As a manager, I often finished the day wondering what I'd done and feeling like maybe I didn't actually do anything useful at all today.
 It's only recently I've realised thats a common experience for many new managers.